rhfogh/mxlims_data_model/mxlims/docs/README.md

 docs/html contains linked html files for all JSON objects and datatypes in the model.

-The documentation is generated using the program https://coveooss.github.io/json-schema-for-humans/#/ with the command
+The documentation is generated using the program https://coveooss.github.io/json-schema-for-humans/#/ with the command (starting in the mxlims directory)

-generate-schema-doc --link-to-reused-ref schemas docs/html
+generate-schema-doc --config-file docs/schemadoc_config.json schemas docs/html

 To cover the entire model starting from the top containers you should begin with the following files>